rocky-linux/documentation/docs/guides/web/apache_hardened_webserver/index.md

 ## Conclusion

-There are many ways to harden an Apache web server to make it more secure.
+Many ways exist to harden an Apache web server to make it more secure.
 Each operates independently of the other, making installing and selecting what you want up to you.

 Each requires some configuration and tuning to meet your specific needs.
 Because web services are constantly under attack by unscrupulous actors, implementing at least some of these will help an administrator sleep at night.